-Often when I tell people I work for a company that makes intranets, they think I’m talking about internets.
+Often when I tell people I work for a company that makes intranets, they think I’m talking about the internets.
 I’m not sure what they think we’re doing, but they’ll usually just smile and nod their heads.
-I’ll be honest with you, before I started working here I didn’t even know what an intranet was, and I consider myself tech-savvy.
+I’ll be honest with you before I started working here, I didn’t even know what an intranet was, and I consider myself tech-savvy.

 Websites are hosted on the internet and are publicly accessible.
 They are generally focused on marketing products or services.

 Usually, website content will include information about the company, as well as the products or services they provide.
 The goal is often to get users to convert, which means to get a visitor to become a customer by buying a product or service.

 To convert visitors into paying customers, your website design must make it very easy for visitors to find what they’re looking for, and fast.
-Most users will stay on a website for less than a minute if their attention isn’t captured right off the bat, or if they don’t know what they’re supposed to do.
-Surprisingly, users don’t want to have to think, so giving them too much information can often be overwhelming and cause them to leave your site.
+Most users will stay on a website for less than a minute if their attention isn’t captured right off the bat or if they don’t know what they’re supposed to do.
+Surprisingly, users don’t want to think, so giving them too much information can often be overwhelming and cause them to leave your site.

 Solve this problem by making the call to action (usually clicking a button) the focus of the page, so it is the first thing a visitor will notice.
-Remember to keep it simple and that white space is your friend!
+Remember to keep it simple, and that white space is your friend!

 Intranets are designed very differently because they have a very different goal.
 There is no need for a prominent call to action, but there’s still a need to make everything simple and easy for staff to find.
-Intranets are accessed by the same people every day so they become highly familiar to the users.
-Therefore it is alright to display more links, pages, and apps because users will not feel overwhelmed by something familiar.
+Intranets are accessed by the same people every day, so they become highly familiar to the users.
+Therefore, it is alright to display more links, pages, and apps because users will not feel overwhelmed by something familiar.

 Most companies like having separate people directories/sites on their intranet for each of the departments.
-That way each department can store information relevant to only them on their site.
-It’s easy to delegate a different admin to each individual site, so one person doesn’t have to be in charge of managing the entire intranet platform.
+That way, each department can store information relevant to only them on their site.
+It’s easy to delegate a different admin to each site, so one person doesn’t have to be in charge of managing the entire intranet platform.

 Intranets and websites are considerably different and need to be designed and structured to fit the needs of the users.
-It is important to understand the goals, requirements, and users of each before diving into the design.
+It is essential to understand the goals, requirements, and users of each before diving into the design.
 If you have any questions on intranet design – leave a comment below!